Did you know that Magnum XL-200 at Cedar Point got its name from the show, “Magnum P.I?”

 On top of this, Magnum was also credited for shifting the focus of Cedar Point as a true theme park competitor.

-Magnum XL-200 was inserted into the Guinness Book of World Records just a few days shy of it being open a month.
+Magnum XL-200 made it into the Guinness Book of World Records just a few days before it turned one month old.

-Additionally, it would become an ACE Roller Coaster Landmark in 2004 for its impact on the industry.
+Additionally, it would become an ACE Roller Coaster Landmark in 2004 for its powerful influence it had on the amusement park industry.

 Awards and Recognition for This Cedar Point Roller Coaster

-Magnum has been included in several awards categories over the past 30+ years.
+Magnum XL has since been named in multiple awards categories over the past 30+ years.

 At Golden Ticket Awards, its been in the top 5 of the Top Steel Coaster category between 1998-2007, being number one in 1998, 1999 and 2000.

-With NAPHA (National Amusement Park Historical Association), Magnum has ranked in the top 3 of the Favorite Steel Roller Coaster category between 2005-2010.
-It would tie for second place in this category in 2019.
+With NAPHA (National Amusement Park Historical Association), Magnum totally rocked it by landing in the top 3 of the Favorite Steel Roller Coaster category from 2005 to 2010.
+And hey, it even scored a tie for second place in this category in 2019.

-Its record for World’s Longest Roller Coaster Drop and World’s Fastest Roller Coaster would be held until 1991 and beaten by Steel Phantom at Kennywood Park.
+- The World’s Longest Roller Coaster Drop and World’s Fastest Roller Coaster until 1991 (beaten by Steel Phantom at Kennywood Park)

 Recommended: Top 10 Ways You Can Find CHEAP Cedar Point Tickets